-Whether you are buying your first home or leasing a unit in a commercial building, it is crucial to obtain advice from an experienced lawyer.
-At the Dean Law Firm, our real estate attorneys can help people and entities in the Ocala area protect their interests with regard to a property transaction.
-We can help you seek title insurance, review loan documents, help prepare purchase agreements, review zoning changes, handle real estate litigation, and fight for your rights in an eminent domain dispute.
+Whether buying your first home or leasing a commercial building, it is crucial to obtain sound advice from an experienced lawyer before signing a contract.
+Dean Law Firm, real estate attorneys can help people and entities in the Central Florida area protect their interests with regard to any real property transaction.
+We can help prepare purchase and sale agreements through closing, as well as review zoning changes, handle real estate litigation, and fight for your rights in an eminent domain dispute.
 As property owners and business owners ourselves, we understand the importance of your concerns and can advise you of the potential consequences of any transaction.Buying a Home in Florida

 The process by which this investigation takes place is known as a title examination.
 This is a review of the public records, including deeds, mortgages, wills, and court decrees, to determine title over a period of time.
 Without marketable title, your lender may not loan you the money to buy the house.

 Many buyers find it reassuring to obtain an owner's policy of title insurance, which will protect them against the potential financial loss of defending their title in court in the event that somebody brings a claim.
 This is distinct from a lender's title insurance, which protects the holder of the mortgage in the case of a later-discovered title defect.

 Some potential problems that can cloud your title include heirs who never claimed their inheritance, forgeries, unknown easements obtained through adverse possession, unknown liens, and boundary or survey disputes.
 If you have obtained title insurance, you will be protected against covered claims to your property, but the insurance policy does not automatically give you clean legal title to your property.